 Note: This post may contain affiliate links.
 If you choose to book through these links, I receive a small commission, which I will undoubtedly blow on more flights (it’s a vicious cycle).
 All of this internet voodoo takes place at no additional cost to you.

 Inside: From orca whales to hiking trails, here’s everything you need to know to plan your trip to the San Juan Islands.

 They are one of the USA’s best island groups.
 Yet many Americans outside the state of Washington have never even heard of them!

 Made up of more than 400 islands and rocky outcrops, the San Juan Islands straddle the border between the US and Canada.
 Just 80 miles north of Seattle, the islands are part of the US state of Washington.

 They are best known for their resident pods of orca whales.
 But the San Juan Islands are also home to the greatest concentration of Bald Eagles in the continental United States.

 The San Juans are a terrific spot for a family vacation, a romantic getaway or just an outdoor adventure!

-The islands are a terrific spot for a family vacation or a romantic getaway.
-Full disclosure, San Juan Island was the site of my first vacation with my now husband and we consider it the place where we fell in love…so expect what follows to be a thorough San Juan Islands Travel Guide with perhaps a slight love-struck bias!
+Full disclosure, San Juan Island was the site of my first vacation with my husband.
+We consider it the place where we fell in love.
+So expect what follows to be a thorough San Juan Islands travel guide with perhaps a slight love-struck bias!

 San Juan Island

-The main island of San Juan makes the perfect base for exploration with the most extensive tourist infrastructure and a variety of hotel options in both Friday Harbor and Roche Harbor.
+The main island of San Juan makes the perfect base for exploration.
+With the most extensive tourist infrastructure, the island offers a variety of hotel options in both Friday Harbor and Roche Harbor.